 However, some state laws still consider CBD illegal – check with your local legislation beforehand.

-Are there benefits of using CBD for PTSD?
+Are there benefits of using CBD for veterans?

 PTSD, as mentioned earlier, bears multiple symptoms that revolve around how a person copes with the traumatic events that they experienced.

-One of the first studies to understand CBD for PTSD went by this concept.
+One of the first studies to understand CBD went by this concept.
 The researchers noted that the endocannabinoid system is involved in processing emotional memory – a critical factor in PTSD.
-Therefore, they theorized that if CBD could therapeutically influence the ECS, then it would be one step closer to treating PTSD with CBD.

 Indeed, animal trials showed promise in the results, which prompted scientists to proceed with human trials.